- MSLA Program

 The financial aid process for new students begins with the application for admission.
 Students must complete the MSLA Scholarship Letter in the online application in order to be considered for scholarship funds.
-These scholarships are awarded on the basis of academic merit, which includes your undergraduate GPA and test scores (and graduate GPA, if applicable).
+These scholarships are awarded on the basis of academic merit, which includes your undergraduate GPA and test scores (as well as your graduate GPA, if applicable).

-To apply for federal loans, you must submit the Free Application for Federal Student Aid (FAFSA) online at http://www.fafsa.gov.
+To apply for federal loans, you must first submit the Free Application for Federal Student Aid (FAFSA) online at http://www.fafsa.gov.
 You do not need to be admitted to the College of Law in order to submit your FAFSA.
-The application for the 2012-13 academic year becomes available January 1st, 2012 and students submitting the application by February 15th will receive priority consideration for Federal Perkins Loans and, for evening students, Federal Work Study.
+The application for the 2017-18 academic year becomes available January 1st, 2017 and students submitting the application by February 15th will receive priority consideration for Federal Perkins Loans and, for evening students, Federal Work Study.

 You may also want to review our Financial Aid Timeline to get a better idea of what to expect from the financial aid process.
 Please note, the MSLA program follows the same process, but not as stringent of a timeline.

-In August, the Budget Control Act of 2011 was signed into law and this law has direct implications on federal loans for graduate students.
+In August of 2012, the Budget Control Act of 2011 was signed into law and this law has direct implications on federal loans for graduate students.
 The most significant change for graduate students is that, beginning with the 2012-13 academic year, there will be no interest subsidy on any new Direct Stafford Loans issued to graduate students.
-Meaning, that interest will accrue, at a 6.8% interest rate, for all Direct Stafford Loans borrowed.
+Meaning that interest will accrue, at a 6.8% interest rate, for all Direct Stafford Loans borrowed.

 - In this section you will find useful information regarding tuition due dates, payment options, financial aid disbursement, refunds and more.